 The Tarpon 120 also includes gear tracks for attaching accessories.
-This is a really nice feature, and I am excited to try out a myriad of accessories.
+This is a nice feature, and I am excited to try out various accessories.

-You can add things like fishing rod holders, a fish finder, an action camera, etc.
+You can add fishing rod holders, a fish finder, an action camera, etc.

-One accessory that I really like is the magnetic water bottle holder.
-The holder attaches to the inside of the kayak, and it’s easy to access.
+One accessory that I like is the magnetic water bottle holder.
+The holder attaches to the inside of the kayak and is easy to access.

-Overall, I am very impressed with the accessories with the Wilderness Systems Tarpon 120 kayak.
+Overall, I am very impressed with the accessories of the Wilderness Systems Tarpon 120 kayak.
 The gear tracks are a great feature and make it easy to attach accessories.